A taste of The Ritz: iconic Afternoon Tea

-Today, DOYOUSPEAKLONDON invites you to The Ritz for a special afternoon tea…
+Today, DOYOUSPEAKLONDON takes you inside The Ritz for a truly special afternoon tea…

 The Ritz, London